breqdev/breq.dev/projects/laser-projector.md

 </Caption>

 On the note of goggles: Laser safety goggles have the difficult job of letting through enough light for you to work while only letting through a tiny fraction of the light at specific wavelengths.
 You must choose goggles which match the wavelengths you are using.
-I got the [F42.P5L13.5000](https://lasersafety.com/product/f42-p5l13-5000/) from Laservision as they are rated for OD 3 (i.e., allowing through only $\frac{1}{10^3}$ of light) at each of the wavelengths in my laser module while still allowing 20% of visible light (the Visible Light Transmission, or VLT).
+I got the [F42.P5L13.5000](https://lasersafety.com/product/f42-p5l13-5000/) from Laservision as they are rated for about OD 3 (i.e., allowing through only $\frac{1}{10^3}$ of light) at each of the wavelengths in my laser module while still allowing 20% of visible light (the Visible Light Transmission, or VLT).

 ![](laser-projector/goggles-rating.png)